in2code-pro/.github/profile/README.md

 ## General Infos how to use our programm

-Each repository offers a "pro" branch.
-This branch is used for the latest development of features.
-Generally this branch can be used for productive environments.
+Development for EAP versions will be done in the main branches of each extension.